wootfish/eli.sohl.com/drafts/sybil-defense.md

 [^bad-pow]: Though not all compute power is created equal, at least for Bitcoin: they chose a hash function (SHA-256) that runs quickly with low memory overhead, meaning it is embarrassingly easy to parallelize on cheap, low-horsepower specialized hardware (eg GPUs or ASICs).
 These hardware miners have much higher ROIs than consumer hardware, granting an outsized level of network influence to those who can afford to pick up (and run) specialized hardware.
 Proof-of-work systems are generally better off using a memory-hard hash function like Argon2 or a purpose-built proof-of-work algorithm like Equihash.

 The problem, of course, is that Bitcoin's security is predicated on the combined hash rate of all honest peers exceeding that of any attacker.
 Thus, honest peers must pay greater hardware and power costs than any attacker can afford to -- at all times.
-Bitcoin's security assumption might be stated as: _none of us can afford to be as wasteful as all of us._
+Bitcoin's security assumption might be stated as: _none of us can afford to be as wasteful as all of us._[^waste]

+[^waste]: The Bitcoin evangelist's reply might be that "waste" is the wrong word, since this work is necessary to keep the network running.
+This ignores a few essential points, though: first, proof-of-work isn't really _necessary_ to keep the network running; other schemes like proof-of-stake exist (and that's as far as I'm willing to go into discussing cryptocurrency design).
+Second, if the amount of power the network spends on defense is totally uncorrelated to whether the network is under attack, and remains at the same level even when no attack is occurring, how could we interpret that as anything _but_ waste?
+You might wonder what the alternative is.
+To find out, read on.

 Anyway, the point of that digression was to set up this question: we've seen that proof-of-work works, but can it work _efficiently_?
 I believe that it can.
 I'd like to describe an idea, and provide some analysis for it, in the specific context of distributed hash tables.
 First, though, we'll need a little more background.